data-provider/core/README.md

 * SessionStorage - _`<Class>`_ `new SessionStorage(namespace[, defaultValue[, options]])` - Class for instancing Data Provider objects persisted in the browser sessionStorage.
 	* Arguments
 		* namespace - _`<String>`_.
-Namespace to be used in the sessionStorage object, in which the origin data will be persisted.
+Namespace to be used in the sessionStorage object, in which the provider data will be persisted.
 		* defaultValue - _`<Any>`_ Default value until the first async read is resolved.
 		* options - `<Object>` containing properties:
-			* queriesDefaultValue - _`<Boolean>`_ If `true`, the default value of queried sources will be the value of the "key" in the query.
-If not defined, the default value of queried sources will be the full `defaultValue` object.
+			* queriesDefaultValue - _`<Boolean>`_ If `true`, the default value of queried instances will be the value of the "key" in the query.
+If not defined, the default value of queried instances will be the full `defaultValue` object.
 			* tags - _`<String> or <Array of Strings>`_ Tags to assign to the instance.
-Useful when using [Data Provider `sources` handler][data-provider-sources-docs-url].
+Useful when using [Data Provider `instances` handler][data-provider-instances-docs-url].
 Tags "browser-storage" and "session-storage" will be always added to provided tags by default.
 * LocalStorage - _`<Class>`_ `new LocalStorage(namespace[, defaultValue[, options]])` - Class for instancing Data Provider objects persisted in the browser localStorage.
 	* Arguments
 		* namespace - _`<String>`_.
-Namespace to be used in the localStorage object, in which the origin data will be persisted.
+Namespace to be used in the localStorage object, in which the provider data will be persisted.
 		* defaultValue - _`<Any>`_ Default value until the first async read is resolved.
 		* options - `<Object>` containing properties:
-			* queriesDefaultValue - _`<Boolean>`_ If `true`, the default value of queried sources will be the value of the "key" in the query.
-If not defined, the default value of queried sources will be the full `defaultValue` object.
+			* queriesDefaultValue - _`<Boolean>`_ If `true`, the default value of queried instances will be the value of the "key" in the query.
+If not defined, the default value of queried instances will be the full `defaultValue` object.
 			* tags - _`<String> or <Array of Strings>`_ Tags to assign to the instance.
-Useful when using [Data Provider `sources` handler][data-provider-sources-docs-url].
+Useful when using [Data Provider `instances` handler][data-provider-instances-docs-url].
 Tags "browser-storage" and "local-storage" will be always added to provided tags by default.

 ## Common Methods